RICE Is Not a Brain

 PMs don't just ship features.
 They see through noise.
 They narrow scope.
 They frame decisions.
 Don't test them on what they can dream up.
 Test them on what they've already done.

-I’m Max, a father of two, Product Director & Product Coach from Sydney.
-I write about leadership, product management and life.
+I'm a father of 3 from Sydney, a Product Director and a Product Coach.
+I write about leadership, product management and the messy reality of making work work.